-I don’t know about you, but I tend to have high expectations around holidays such as Mother’s Day.
+I don't know about you, but I tend to have high expectations around holidays such as Mother's Day.
 Do you too?
-Yet this can often lead to disappointment when things don’t play out as imagined.
-When you involve kids, the only thing I know for sure it that there will be surprises.
+Yet this can often lead to disappointment when things don't play out as imagined.
+When you involve kids, the only thing I know for sure is that there will be surprises.
 The problem is some of the surprises are pleasant and others are not.

 As Mother's Day only happens once a year, I can feel pressure to create and experience the ideal day.
 Everywhere I look businesses thrust their version of an ideal Mother's Day on me.
 Flowers.
 Cards.
 Brunch.
 Massages.
 Unless you work in retail, I think you'll agree that the day is a commercial excuse to pamper mothers.

 I find the following quote from Danielle LaPorte especially true:

 How would it feel if you let some of your expectations go about Mother's Day?

 Design a meaningful Mother's Day with your feelings in mind